-The meta description is controlled by you and you can add or remove anything from it using WordPress plugins or simple HTML.
-And while Google often uses your meta description in its SERPs, there is no guarantee of this so use Chrome plugins or your own searches to verify whether your meta descriptions are in use.
+The meta description is controlled by you, and you can add or remove anything from it using WordPress plugins or simple HTML.
+And while Google often uses your meta description in its SERPs, there is no guarantee of this, so it may require your own searches to verify whether your meta descriptions are in use.

 Lean on the growing number of optimisation tools

 There are many popular tools available for optimizing metadata with this list continuing to grow with AI becoming a growing influence within SEO circles.
 Even with these tools, we still recommend that metadata optimisation be carried out by an SEO professional and grounded in keyword research and SEO strategy closely aligned with your business goals.

 When it comes to implementation RankMath and Yoast SEO are two WordPress plugins that allow you to easily implement metadata sitewide, including titles, meta descriptions, keywords, and more.
 Additionally, these tools can be used to check if the metadata is formatted correctly and free from errors that can affect how effectively your website appears in search engine results.

 Creating a metadata practice that ensures SEO success

 Incorporating metadata into your SEO practices is vital to ensure your website is being shown to the most relevant users.
 Ensure your meta description, title tag and meta keywords are optimised to effectively and uniquely represent the content of your site by using our best practices outlined above.
 If you’re looking to find out more and build an SEO strategy that works for your business, find out more about our SEO work for our luxury clients.